MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/refresh-templates.md

 ## Office 2019 for Mac and Office 2016 for Mac: How to force a refresh for templates

+If you need to force an immediate refresh of the templates in Office for Mac, use the following instructions.

 1. Open Terminal, and enter the following command:

     	defaults write ~/Library/Containers/com.microsoft.Outlook/Data/Library/Preferences/com.microsoft.Outlook ResetRMSCache 1